 Traditional fillings for arepas include cheese, scrambled eggs, and black beans.
 Chorizo makes a great filling, as does the classic combination of cheese and steak.
 Other classic fillings include cuajada, or fresh cheese, and diablito, a kind of deviled ham spread.

 These are not the most traditional form of arepas, but they are still a beloved dish.
 The most traditional recipe is from the area of Cotoca.

-In 2006 the dish was named the cultural symbol of Columbia.
+In 2006 the dish was named the cultural symbol of Colombia.
 In certain regions, such as the Paisa area, the arepa is served with every meal of the day.
 They are also worn on strings as necklaces by the honored dignitaries.
 This is seen as a sign of respect and praise.

-Caribbean Columbians will often eat a dish known as arepa con huevos for breakfast.
+Caribbean Colombians will often eat a dish known as arepa con huevos for breakfast.
 This is an arepa that has been split down the center and filled with a raw egg.
 The whole thing is then fried before being served.